gmp26/prais2cljs/README.md

 ## Development build

-To create a development build with hot-reload and connect a cljs REPl using figwheel-main, execute:
+To create a development build with hot-reload and connect a cljs REPL using figwheel-main, execute:

 ```shell
 $ bb gen-dev